Mario Miranda: Legacy

 Miranda's house features in the 1985 Shyam Benegal film, Trikaal, which is loosely based on Miranda's family.
 Benegal admitted to having been deeply influenced by Miranda's house and family after a visit.
 He recalls how during his visit, he was told of how one of Miranda's ancestors accidentally killed the wrong Rane during the Revolt of the Ranes in Goa, a story which inspired him to make the film.

 In 2005, Gerard da Cunha began working on a book on the artist and collected 13,000 of Miranda's works, tracking them down through various sources.
 In 2016, an exhibition titled "A pocketful of chuckles" on the works of Mário de Miranda was held at Gallery Gitanjali at Panaji.
 This was the largest exhibition of the original cartoons and paintings of Mario de Miranda.
 The Life of Mario: 1949, a compilation of caricatures drawn by the 23-year old Mario Miranda in 1949, was also released by da Cunha.
 This was the third in a series that includes the years 1950 and 1951.

-In March 2025, Chief Minister Pramod Sawant announced that a few galleries in the renovated state museum at Adil Shah Palace, Panaji, would be dedicated to the work of Miranda.
+In March 2025, Chief Minister Pramod Sawant announced that a few galleries in the renovated Goa State Museum at Adil Shah Palace, Panaji, would be dedicated to the work of Miranda.